CHESTER COUNTY, PA'S HISTORY AND ECONOMY

 AGRICULTURE IN CHESTER COUNTY, PA

 The agriculture and agribusiness industries are vital to Chester County and the region.
 Chester contributes half of the agricultural jobs in the Philadelphia Metro Area.
 It brings more than $500 million in direct revenue, and has an indirect economic impact of $3 billion.
-The county has more than 2,000 farms, and provides work for many industrial and commercial painters, and epoxy flooring contractors.
+The area has more than 2,000 farms, and provides work for many Chester County painters, and epoxy flooring contractors.

 Mushrooms are one of the most important agricultural products in Chester County.
 More than half of the mushrooms grown in the U.S. are produced there, particularly in the southern part of the county.
 Chester is also home to the 4th-largest mushroom producer in the nation, in Kennett Square, PA.
 This company operates three farms and a composting facility, and it sells over a million pounds of mushrooms every week, which require clean rooms that need to be commercially painted and coated with epoxy floors.